FrederikNiesner/programming_training/Kaggle/ML-Explainability/Context.md

 ---

 ## 1. Permutation Importance

+> Shows which features affect predictions the most

 One of the most basic questions we might ask of a model is: _What features have the biggest impact on predictions?_ This concept ist called **feature importance**.